MalcolmSlaney/LoudnessModel/README.md

-## VII.
+## VI.
 SUBROUTINES

 You will find many useful subroutines in the main directory and subdirectory ‘functions’.
 They may be used to calculate excitation patterns, perform a Fast Fourier Transform (FFT), convert sone to phon or Hz to Cam (the units of the ERBN-number scale), calculate the equivalent rectangular bandwidth of the auditory filter, calculate binaural inhibition, and implement automatic gain circuits, among other things.

-## VIII.
+## VII.
 JAX

+The Numpy code was translated to JAX and runs.
+Unfortunately it does not compile as there are several portions of the implementation that are [not pure](https://docs.jax.dev/en/latest/notebooks/Common_Gotchas_in_JAX.html).
+We want to fix these details, but also welcome contributions from the community.

-A JAX version of this model is also available.
-To use this code, import
+To use this code in JAX, import
 ```python
 import tvl2018_jax as tvl
 ```